amiraizuddin02-gif/Personal-Manager/README.md

     1.3 Bills
 - User register their bills and it's date-for-payment.
+- User can choose if a Bill is repeating, and how often it repeats.
 - The manager reminds user when a bill is due.

     1.4 Wallets